- Corporate reputation is arguably a company’s most valuable intangible asset.

 When stakeholders do successfully find your brand through search engines, what content will they be seeing?

 Actions speak louder than words.
-Your company’s marketing can be as positive as possible, but if the actions of your organization don’t fall into line and fulfill the promises of the marketing and branding, it can create distrust between stakeholders and your corporation.
+Your company’s marketing can be as positive as possible, but if the activities of your organization don’t fall into line and fulfill the promises of the marketing and branding, it can create distrust between stakeholders and your corporation.

 Distrust and good reputations don’t mix.

 How does your company handle a crisis?
 Do employees speak highly of your organization on and off the record?
 What does the CEO’s personal life look like in the public eye?
 Are you in line with the social beliefs of the public?

-As a collective view of stakeholder interest and sentiment, corporate reputation is a pillar of success for any business and is a trait that can separate a company from its competitors.
+As a collective view of stakeholder interest and sentiment, corporate reputation is a pillar of success for any business and a trait that can separate a company from its competitors.

 It is paramount that company leaders identify and monitor their corporate reputation regularly.
 If corporate reputation building, management, or repair is needed, professionals who specialize in reputation management can help.